 - 1. Direct connections between ELNOs (Figure 4.1).
 For simplicity, we assumed that under this model each ELNO builds its own software platform and connections to other participants in the market (including connections to each other ELNO).
 However, this model does not prohibit a new entrant ELNO from entering into a commercial arrangement to use an existing ELNO's financial settlement and lodgment infrastructure. - 2.
 An information hub that enables ELNOs to exchange information with each other.
 (Figure 4.2).
-This reduces the number of connections between ELNOs, however, each ELNO would still typically have their own connections to land registries, revenue offices and financial settlement infrastructures. - 3.
+This reduces the number of connections between ELNOs, however, each ELNO would still typically have their own connections to land registries, revenue offices and financial settlement infrastructures.
+The information hub could potentially be owned by the government or mutually owned by ELNOs and other participants in the market. - 3.
 A full central hub that enables ELNOs to communicate with other ELNOs and provides the infrastructure and connections required to complete financial settlement, lodgment and payment of transfer duties (Figure 4.3).
 Existing ELNOs' financial settlement and lodgment infrastructure would be redundant, and instead, all ELNOs would access the central infrastructure provided by a vertically separated monopolist.
 The central hub could potentially be owned by the government or mutually owned by ELNOs and other participants in the market. - 4.
 An infrastructure ELNO with an access regime where a vertically integrated 'infrastructure ELNO' provides monopoly services, including the infrastructure for title lodgment and financial settlement, to 'retail ELNOs'.
 Both the infrastructure ELNO and retail ELNOs provide front-end services to conveyancers, solicitors and financial institutions (eg, the user interface).
-(Figure 4.4).
+As discussed in Section 4.3.4, there is the possibility of having more than one infrastructure ELNO (Figure 4.4).